 If it rains often where you live, invest in a classic trench raincoat, rain boots, a hat and a well-made umbrella.
 If you wear your boots on your commute, make sure to bring shoes to change into when you get to work.

 10. How should I dress for an interview?

 You may think it’s awkward to show up in formal business wear if your interviewers are in casual office attire.
 But, truly, it’s never a bad idea to wear a well-tailored suit to a job interview.

-If you know anyone at the company where you’re applying, ask about the dress code, and wear something that’s at least one step more formal than the typical office attire.
-Whatever you do, don’t dress in clothing that’s too flashy; you don’t want your outfit to be the thing that defines you in the hiring manager’s mind.
+If you know anyone at the company where you’re applying, ask about the dress code, and choose something that’s at least one step more formal than what most people wear.
+Whatever you do, don’t put on clothing that’s too flashy; you don’t want your outfit to be the thing that defines you in the hiring manager’s mind.